wacncontent/CustomizeTool/removeCommentOutput/articles/key-vault/key-vault-use-from-web-application.md

 After you have run these commands, you can see the application in Azure AD.
 If you don't see the application at first, search for "Applications my company owns" instead of "Applications my company uses".

-To learn more about Azure AD Application Objects and ServicePrincipal Objects, see [Application Objects and Service Principal Objects](../active-directory/active-directory-application-objects.md)
+To learn more about Azure AD Application Objects and ServicePrincipal Objects, see [Application Objects and Service Principal Objects](/documentation/articles/active-directory-application-objects)

-**Add code to your Web App to use the Certificate** Now we will add code to your Web App to access the cert and use it for authentication.
+**Add code to your web site to use the Certificate** Now we will add code to your web site to access the cert and use it for authentication.

 First there is code to access the cert.